Mistiquehim/Xebia-Assignment/README.md

 Redux
 React-router

-In this application Node js (V:- 14.15.0) is used to serve where Express & Babel used.
+In this application Node js (V:14.15.0) is used to serve where Express & Babel used.

 Unit Test cases are written by using Jest & Enzyme.